Vouchers for these at: https://www.rameezasrepertoire.com/gift-items

 Welcome to my Cookery Workshops held in my comfortable, well equipped kitchen in West Byfleet (please do see Gallery in About Me ).
-I am fully insured and certified by the local Environmental Health.
+I am fully insured and have a 5 star certification by the local Environmental Health.

 The best way to understand a technique is to actually follow it yourself, therefore, all my workshops are hands-on and involve YOU doing the cooking.
 That is the only way you will be truly able to see, smell and taste the important stages of cooking that do make all the difference to the taste of the food.